 File a Lawsuit Against Your Employer

 Finally, if both options above don’t get you the correct wage for hours worked, you can consider going to court.
 Depending on the size of the improper deductions and your (daily) Diem payments, you can either go to small claims or state court.
-Once you decide to institute an unpaid wage claim, it’ll be best to hire an employee rights lawyer.
-An excellent unpaid wages lawyer can protect you until you get a favorable judgment.
+Once you decide to institute an unpaid wage claim, it's a good idea to consider hiring an employee rights lawyer.
+An excellent unpaid wages lawyer will work hard to protect you until you get a favorable judgment.
 Furthermore, if many employees are owed wages, it’ll help if all eligible employees filed their unpaid wages claim as a class action lawsuit.

 How Much Compensation Do You Get for Unpaid Wages?